 The fuel economy and consumption figures published on the AIR Index website are derived from the same tests as the CO2 indices, with the same weighting between urban and extra-urban driving.

 The values are quoted numerically rather than as a ratings classification, as this is most useful to car buyers.
 However, the measurement variability should always be considered in interpreting the results.

 Which vehicles are tested?

-We also include partial ratings for models which have not yet completed testing in full compliance with CWA 17379 .
-These are displayed in the search results with the relevant AIR Index rating ‘greyed out’ as they are not full AIR Index ratings, but they do provide an indication of the expected result once a second vehicle has been tested in accordance with the CWA 17379 protocol.
+We also include predicted ratings for models which have not yet completed testing in full compliance with CWA 17379 .
+These are displayed in the search results with the relevant AIR Index rating ‘blanked out’ as they are not full AIR Index ratings, but they do provide an indication of the expected result once a vehicle has been tested in accordance with the CWA 17379 protocol.